LucasDelfino92/morrowindsharp/mendingmw.md

 ### ADJUSTING YOUR LOAD ORDER

-Before running the automated conflict resolution tools, we need to confirm your installed mods and plugins are in the right order.
+Before running the automated conflict resolution tools, we need to confirm your installed mods and plugins are in the right order. [**Follow the mod order and load order in this page**](https://github.com/Sigourn/morrowind-improved/blob/master/mendingmworder.md) and adjust your mod installation order and plugin load order accordingly before proceeding to the next step.

-You can download a package containing these in .txt form from here: [Mending Morrowind June 18th](https://download1502.mediafire.com/aez3glgpaz9g/hoe97mn1vwvsu5o/Mending+Morrowind+-+Load+order.zip)

-> The **loadorder.txt** is formatted so that Mod Organizer 2 is able to read it, and adjust your load order accordingly.
-For Mod Organizer 2 to recognize **loadorder.txt**, you need to place it inside **\Mod Organizer 2\profiles\Morrowind Improved\loadorder.txt**, overwriting when prompted.
-Note that this will overwrite your personal **loadorder.txt**: if you aren't okay with this, simply adjust your load order manually.
-Your mod installation order, however, will need to be adjusted manually in any case.

 ### AUTOMATED CONFLICT RESOLUTION